RichiH/modbus_exporter/README.md

 # Modbus exporter

-Prometheus exporter which retrieves stats from a modbus tcp system and exports them via HTTP for Prometheus consumption.
+Prometheus exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.

 ![Scrape sequence](/scrape-sequence.svg "Scrape sequence")